 SUPERVALUE has been born by the wish to evolve beyond the actual state of the art with a novel approach to the treatment of wet bio-residues, where high energy efficiency is the key characteristic not only of the treatment process, but also of the environmentally-friendly outputs of this process – new market products, based on recovered resources, as well as biofuels synthesized for diversification of the energy supply chain.

 This dual approach to energy efficiency improvements was developed by building on interdisciplinary research on SCWG and energy harvesting from all effluent streams along with procedures for resource recovery.

 SUPERVALUE aimed to make a significant contribution towards fulfilling the long-term EU goal of the transition towards a circular economy.
 The platforms of waste treatment must be transformed to facilitate and participate in the transition to a circular economy.

 This change will require further incorporation of energy efficient treatment systems as well as the introduction of novel technological solutions which will enable resource recovery and recycling and, in consequence reinforce environmentally sustainable growth and intensification of agriculture.

-In addition SUPERVALUE’s key challenges are to optimize the SCWG process by a critical evaluation of key performance indicators of technical, economic and LCA impact categories.
-Potential routes of produced gas utilization, including polygeneration and (bio)synthesis will be proposed and evaluated.
-4 different scenarios will be taken into account for our investigation to adapt the outline and characteristics of the proposed system for the end user.
+In addition, SUPERVALUE’s key challenges were to optimize the SCWG process by a critical evaluation of key performance indicators of technical, economic and LCA impact categories.
+Potential routes of produced gas utilization, including polygeneration and (bio)synthesis were proposed and evaluated.
+4 different scenarios were taken into account for our investigation to adapt the outline and characteristics of the proposed system for different types of end users.

-Economic versatility of the concept will be determined through economic and ecological assessment of each of the small-scale biorefinery case studies analyzed within the SUPERVALUE project.
+Economic versatility of the concept was be determined through economic and ecological assessment of each of the small-scale biorefinery case studies analyzed within the project.

 - Research and Innovation Centre Pro-Akademia, Poland (Leader)